nlesc-ave/ave-rest-service/README.md

 * a running ave rest service
 * an extracted [ave-app](https://bintray.com/nlesc-ave/ave/ave-app/latest#files) build archive.
 * *.2bit, *.bcf and *.bb (bigbed) data files, green in diagram
-* a directory with full text indices for genes and features in whoosh format, red in diagram
+* a directory with full text indices for genes and features in [Whoosh](https://whoosh.readthedocs.io) format, red in diagram
 * an AVE meta database file, will be filled by [data registration commands](#data-registration), yellow in diagram
 * a [NGINX web server](http://nginx.org/), for hosting app and data files and proxy-ing ave rest service behind a single port
 * a Docker image combining all above, see `./Dockerfile` for the instructions used to install all the parts